-For rolling stock batteries with 2V ZeMaRailTM single cells, the 2-level battery charging characteristic is recommended.
-The IU0U charge starts with a constant current phase whilst the voltage increases as a function of the state of charge (SoC) of the battery.
+For rolling stock batteries with 12V ZeMaRailTM monoblocs, the 2-level battery charging characteristics are recommended.
+The IU0U charge starts with a constant current phase, while the voltage increases as a function of the state of charge (SoC) of the battery.
 At about 80% SoC the battery reaches the voltage of the boost-charging phase, and the charge current will reduce.
-At a SoC of about 95% the current is so low that the charge control switches to the constant voltage charging.
-The battery will then get fully charged and a small charging current remains to compensate the self-discharge and recombination.
+At a SoC of about 95%, the current is so low that the charge control switches to the constant voltage charging.
+The battery will then get fully charged and a small charging current remains to compensate for the self-discharge and recombination.
 The reference temperature is 20°C.